ploomber/doc/doc/user-guide/cli.md

 Currently only the `vllm` and `auth0` templates are supported.
 - To learn more about deploying vLLM, [click here.](../apps/vllm.md)
-- To deploy an app with Auth0, [click here.](../user-guide/password.md#auth0-authentication)
+- To learn about adding Auth0 to your app, [click here.](../user-guide/password.md#auth0-authentication)

 ## Configure GitHub action